ZapatoProgramming/Crossword-Sistemas-Operativos/README.md

+# Crossword
-# Crossword using threads and processes to optimze operations
+Using threads and processes to optimze operations